edbarbier/parsa-hugo/exampleSite/content/Charming-Evening-Field.4.md

 - " ghee"

 ---
-# Paratha (Indian Bread)

 The most common Indian bread is chapati / roti.
 Parathas are a bit fancier than chapati and less fancy than naan ;)

 **Ingredients**